AQUINT01/Credit_Risk_Analysis/README.md

 - ### Undersampling
 <img width="1293" src="https://github.com/AQUINT01/Credit_Risk_Analysis/blob/main/images/Undersampling.png">

-The precision scored opposite results for both classes as previously reported but the recall sligthly increased to 67% for the high-risk class and decreased to 42% for the low-risk class.
+The precision scored opposite results for both classes as previously reported but the recall slightly increased to 67% for the high-risk class and decreased to 42% for the low-risk class.
 The balance accuracy rate remain the same at *66.23%*.

 - ### Combination ( Over- and Under-sampling )